Pediatrics – General Pediatrics

 Dr. Emily Feinberg is an Associate Professor of Pediatrics at BUSM as well as an Assistant Professor at BUSPH's Department of Community Health Sciences.
 She uses her training in public health and pediatric nursing to focus on health policy issues that impact low income children and adolescents.
 Her research has focused on improving access to care and the quality of care for these children; she is also interested in developing new models of service delivery for children with autism and expanding the scope of early intervention programs to address family mental health.
 She is co-director of Project Solve, a set of research projects dedicated to preventing depression among mothers of vulnerable children.
 In her spare time, Dr. Feinberg heads for the mountains, where she enjoys backpacking with family, friends, and her dog.

-Dr. Arvin Garg is an Assistant Professor of Pediatrics at BUSM.
+Dr. Arvin Garg is an Associate Professor of Pediatrics at BUSM.
 He is also Associate Director of Medical Student Education for Pediatrics.
 He focuses his research and advocacy on community pediatrics and addressing the social determinants of health within the medical home.

 Dr. Patricia Kavanagh, a pediatrician and researcher at BUSM and BMC, focuses her work on improving care for children with Sickle Cell Disease (SCD).
 She was a fellow in BMC's General Pediatrics Fellowship Program from 2006-2009, and became a faculty member in the Department of Pediatrics in 2009.
 Recent topics of study for Dr. Kavanagh have included follow-up care for infants diagnosed with SCD, and cost analyses of that care as well as a literature review of the same.
 In August 2011 Dr. Kavanagh received a K23 Career Development Award to study SCD-related pain in children.
 Since June 2011, she has also served as the Program Director of the Health Resources and Services Administration's Sickle Cell Disease and Newborn Screening Program at Boston Medical Center.
 In this role, she oversees various projects designed to enhance care delivery for individuals with SCD throughout their lives.